The Rogue Leveling Guide for the Mists of Pandaria

 - Cheat Death – Avoid fatal attacks.
 Might be the choice to take on an active PvP server or where you expect the occasional crushing damage.

 - Leeching Poison – your strikes heal you, helping to eliminate recovery breaks.
-It’s a small heal, but it helps.
+It’s a small heal, but it helps and will keep you “topped off.”
 It’s in addition to any healing you have from Recuperate.

-- Elusiveness – Feint reduces all damage, not just A of E. Better for instances or PvP, in general.
+- Elusiveness – Feint reduces all damage, not just A of E. Better for instances or PvP.

 Tier 4 (Level 60:)